Skip to main content

 • staff exchange into a Newcastle University spin-out company

-The application form for full stage applications will be provided upon receipt of the completed ITS form.
+The application form for full stage applications will be provided to those projects selected from the EoI stage applications.

 Each application will be reviewed by members selected from an Expert Panel (clinician scientist / non-clinician scientist / industry representative) before final review by the Full Panel, which includes experts in methodology, clinical governance, clinical trial design and delivery and statistics.